 If you decide to go down this route, make sure to mention this on your homepage or on the landing page somewhere.
 It’s really a win-win situation for everyone.

 Depending on what kind of store you run, you might want to consider offering a few Valentine’s Day-themed products.
 Your products don’t have to be cheesy.
 They can be “love-themed” without having to be tacky.

 These candlestick holders can be used any time of year (Source: franjohnsonhouse.com)

 Your products don’t necessarily have to be so “lubby-dubby” either.
 Remember, love is supposed to be fun, so have fun with your products.
 People celebrating V-Day usually have a sense of humour, so don’t feel the need to be totally romantic.
 Even non-romantics celebrate Valentine’s Day.

 A lot of couples game together these days (Source: scribbler.com)

 Don't forget what was mentioned above.
 Many people plan to give gifts to family members as well.
 It might be worth finding some products targeted to children or mothers.
 If you go this route, make sure you make sure people can find this section.
 You might end up inspiring a visitor to buy something for someone important to them that they didn't initially think about.

 Not everyone loves Valentine’s Day.
 In fact, the Chinese even invented a holiday to celebrate being single, which is appropriately called Single's Day.

-Some people are so cynical about Valentine's Day, that if they actually buy a present, it will only be done so ironically.
+Some people, on the other hand, are so cynical about Valentine's Day, that if they actually buy a present, it will only be done so ironically.
 Because this demographic is very real, you might want to consider having some tongue-in-cheek gifts or even some straight up anti-Valentine’s Day gifts.